Mrucznik/wonsz/README.md

 **The best of Viper & Cobra combined.**
 Ready to go solution for configurable CLI programs.

-## What it does?
+## What does it do?

-It creates configuration struct, that fields are automatically bound to:
+It creates a configuration struct, that fields are automatically bound to:

 1. configuration file
 2. environment variables
-3. commandline flags
+3. command line flags

 ## Why?

-- Let's say you want to write configurable app.
+- Let's say you want to write a configurable app.

 > So, I use viper to load configuration from file.
 I fetch configuration fields by `viper.Get(key)`.

 - But it sucks to not have autocompletion from IDE.

-> So, I marshall your config to struct.
+> So, I marshall your config to a struct.

 - But let's say, you dockerized your app and when you run containers, you want also to manage config by environment variables.

 > So, I use AutomaticEnv to get env variables.

-- But it marshall to struct only when you bind specific environment variable by name.
+- But it marshalls to struct only when you bind specific environment variables by name.

 > I would bind them by viper.BindEnv().